Fast radio bursts at the dawn of the 2020s: Introduction

-These rapid advances within the FRB research community make up a significant component of modern time-domain astrophysics which also has seen significant developments in gravitational wave detection with ground-based instruments \citep[for a recent review, see][]{miller_2019_natur} and large-scale surveys of the sky at other wavebands \citep[see, e.g.,][]{bloemen_2016_spie,bellm_2019_pasp,nir_2021_pasp}.
+These rapid advances within the FRB research community demonstrate the power of modern time-domain astrophysics, which has also seen significant developments in gravitational wave detection with ground-based instruments \citep[for a recent review, see][]{miller_2019_natur} and large-scale surveys of the sky at other wavebands \citep[see, e.g.,][]{bloemen_2016_spie,bellm_2019_pasp,nir_2021_pasp}.
 Together, these efforts are establishing the foundations for a cosmic census of compact object source populations.
 Further discussions of recent FRB results can be found in \citet{zhang_2020_natur}, \citet{chatterjee_2021_ag}, \citet{bhandari_2021_univ} and \citet{xiao_2021_scpma}.
+Summaries of the recent FRB annual conferences, FRB~2020 \citep{keane_2020_natas} and FRB~2021 \citep{hessels_2021_natas}, are also available.